 After this, you will be directed to Immigration and Customs where the officials will review your documents (i.e. visa).
 This is a smooth process when you already have the visa in your passport.
 As soon as you’re cleared, you can claim your baggage and exit the airport.
 At the arrivals gate, your Gold Standard accommodation (hotel you booked your stay with) representative will be there waiting for you.
 The transport is included.

 Step 1: Check if you need a visa to Belize

-Philippine passport holders who hold a VALID USA, Canada and Schengen visas are not required to apply for the Belize tourist visa.
+Philippine passport holders who hold VALID USA, Canada, and Schengen visas are not required to apply for the Belize tourist visa.
 You can simply arrive and show them your valid visa (any of the three) then you are good to go!
 However, if you do not have any of these visas, follow the steps below.
 The Belize visa for Filipinos application is super easy so don’t worry about it!
 You will definitely get the visa.

 For travelers with Filipino passports, I always tell them that having a USA/CA/Schengen visa while traveling Latin America is a big help.
 You will be also visa-free to countries like Guatemala, Panama, El Salvador, etc if you have these valid visas.
 No need to go to the Embassy!